simonambiees/xjin2/challenge-2/README.md

-# CTF Dev 1
+# CTF Dev 2
-This is my submission for CTF Problem Dev 1 assignment.
+This is my submission for CTF Problem Dev 2 assignment.
-It is a simple crypto CTF called Russian Encryption.
+It is a forensics CTF called Trust My Files.
-At its heart is a two-time-pad vulnerability, with added elements of fun in Russian theme.
+At its heart is a flag hidden inside an image file, with added elements of fun in Trump theme.

 ## How to use
 Copy the folder to cmgr/challenges.